|

 Nit-combing aids

-help to detangle hair and make it slippery so the nit
+to de-tangle hair and make the hair slippery so the

 products.
 LiceMD is a dimethicone-based product

-whereas the RID gel is a conventional hair
+whereas the RID gel is a more conventional hair

 Choose a good nit comb